atthecodeface/cdl_hardware/cdl/cpu/riscv/doc/reve_r/extensions.md

 Bit/byte/half-word swap - sll with funct7 of 7b0100000; half-word swap
-if shift amount[4] is set; byte swap if shift amount[3] is set; bit swap if shift amount[0] is set - so swap can be register or immediate Replace bit N of RS2 with data from RS1 - slli with funct7 of 7b0100001, N in shift amount Replace byte N of RS2 with data from RS1 - slli with funct7 of 7b0100010, N in shift amount, N should be multiple of 8
+if shift amount[4] is set; byte swap if shift amount[3] is set; bit swap if shift amount[0] is set - so swap can be register or immediate Replace bit N of RS2 with data from RS1 - sll with funct7 of 7b0100001, N in shift amount Replace byte N of RS2 with data from RS1 - sll with funct7 of 7b0100010, N in shift amount, N should be multiple of 8

-Count leading zeros - srl/a with funct7 of 7b1010000
+Count leading zeros - srl/a with funct7 of 7b0100001
-Count leading ones - srl/a with funct7 of 7b1010001
+Count leading ones  - srl/a with funct7 of 7b0100010
-Count leading bit - srl/a with funct7 of 7b1010010
+Count leading bit   - srl/a with funct7 of 7b0100011

 ## Multiply divide extension